Hints for submitting demos.

 The trend seems to be to have the words "Demo Submission" in the subject line and then a Soundcloud link as the message and nothing more.
 A few polite formalities is a good start.
 If you are that minimal with regard to how you present yourself, then I am more likely to give your music a minimal listen.
 A little bit of information about yourself is always a good thing.
 A ten paragraph condensed biography about your life up until now is not required but a few lines that may pique my interest and lead to me giving your music a more enthusiastic listen is very welcome.
 If English isn't your first language feel free to ignore the above as I appreciate it may be more difficult for you!

 Please don't send a huge number of tracks.
 Three or four is usually a good start as l can always ask to hear more.
 Likewise, in general sending one track isn't very helpful as I am unlikely to be interested in releasing a single track and it can be hard to gauge where someone is coming from musically based on hearing one thing.
 That being said, perhaps that one track might be so amazing that exceptions might be made.
 In general links to Soundcloud or similar are preferable to attached mp3s or links to downloadable folders of music.
+If sending mp3s, please don't send ultra low bit rate files as my ears will refuse to listen to them.

 I am open minded about most types of music but definitely have some sort of aesthetic going on (honest!), so it is probably a waste of your time and my time if you have randomly got my email address from some list of labels and are for example a generic indie pop band (yuk!), make boring "deep house" (yawn) or your music has "jazzy chords" and isn't jazz (I loathe "jazzy chords").
 At least know about the label you are submitting to and perhaps follow it on your Soundcloud page to indicate an interest and knowledge of what that label is all about.
 The cut and pasted line "I think my music would be great on your label" when you patently hadn't heard of the label an hour ago is also a laughable no-no.